Bed sheet

-A bed sheet is a rectangular piece of cloth used as bedding, which is larger in length and width than a mattress, and which is placed immediately above a mattress or bed, but below blankets and other bedding (such as comforters and bedspreads or sheets).
+A bed sheet or bedsheet is a rectangular piece of cloth used as bedding, which is larger in length and width than a mattress, and which is placed immediately above a mattress or bed, but below blankets and other bedding (such as comforters and bedspreads or sheets).
 A bottom sheet is laid above the mattress, and may be either a flat or fitted sheet.
 A top sheet, in the many countries where they are used, is a flat sheet, which is placed above a bottom sheet and below other bedding.

 History

 Bed sheets have been used for centuries.
 The word sheet, meaning length of cloth, is attested by the mid-13th century as a "large square or rectangular piece of linen or cotton spread over a bed" Fitted sheets are a much more recent innovation.
 In the 1950's African American Bertha Berman filed a patent application for a fitted sheet that used elastic on the corners to help keep it in position.
 Further innovation came later when Gisele Jubinville, of Alberta, Canada, created a fitted sheet with deep mitred edges, which acted like a pocket for the mattress corners and that had elastic sides.
 She was granted a patent in the early 1990's and shortly after sold it for $1 million.
+For Switzerland, the company Schlossberg claims to have introduced the fitted sheet made of jersey (1979).